leez7onefl/facial-recognition-datalake/ReadMe.md

 ![image](https://github.com/user-attachments/assets/314c530f-c9b6-469c-885b-53c1f8bf5c1a)

-The ultimate goal of my pipeline is to be able to upload new pictures into the database, and be able to scan a picture to find the best already uploaded match.
+The ultimate goal of my pipeline is to be able to upload new pictures into the database, and be able to ingest a picture to find the best match among the database.

 ## Project Structure